ashrafali5/Html-Css-Js-practice/README.md

-In this repository i am practicing Javascript html and css in practice javaScript file you can lots of questions commented
+In this repository i am practicing Javascript html and css in practice javaScript file you can see lots of questions commented

 PAGE SCROLL INDICATOR = https://page-scroll-indicator-five.vercel.app/
 HEART = https://heart-two-kappa.vercel.app/